AP U.S. HISTORY EXAM: 3 HOURS 15 MINUTES

 - Explain and analyze significant issues in U.S. history.

 - Develop an argument supported by an analysis of historical evidence.

 For sample multiple-choice questions, refer to the Course and Exam Description.

 If you require an accessible version of any documents on this page, please e-mail Accessibility@collegeboard.org.
 We will respond to your e-mail within 3 business days.

 Past Free-Response Questions

 The College Board provides free-response questions from past AP U.S. History Exams.
-These questions do not reflect the content, scope, or design specifications of the redesigned AP U.S. History Exam, which will be administered for the first time in May 2015.
+These questions do not reflect the content, scope, or design specifications of the redesigned AP U.S. History Exam, which was administered for the first time in May 2015.
 Included with the questions are scoring guidelines, sample student responses, and commentary on those responses, as well as exam statistics and the Student Performance Q&A (Chief Reader's Report) for the May 2014 administrations and before.